Updated: 2020-07-16 by

 To begin, keep in mind these key points about health insurance in Washington:

 Fedral tax credits.
 The federal government provides help with premium payments for those whose incomes fall between 100% and 400% of the federal poverty level.
-For 2020, for example, a family of four earning as much as $103,000 can qualify for subsidies, as can an individual who earns up to $49,960.
+For example, for 2021 health plans, a family of four in Washington earning as much as $104,800 can qualify for subsidies, as can an individual who earns up to $51,040.
 Though the subsidies are tax credits, they are automatically deducted from the cost of your premiums each month, as long as you purchase your plan through Washington Healthplanfinder.

 Cost sharing reductions.
 More than half of the people who purchase coverage through a health insurance exchange receive "cost-sharing reductions" (CSRs).
 Originally, these were payments the federal government made to insurance companies that allowed them to reduce deductibles and co-payments for lower-income Americans.
 In 2017, the Trump administration stopped paying for CSRs, but insurers and many state regulators found a creative way keep the program alive—adding the costs to silver marketplace plans through a practice called “silver loading”—so CSR benefits remain available for 2020 insurance plans.

 Keep in mind that cost-sharing subsidies are available only on silver plans.
-They will automatically reduce your premium if your income as no more than 250% of the federal poverty level.
-(For 2020, that means a family of four can't earn more than $64,375 and an individual not more than $24,980.)
+They will automatically reduce your premium if your income is no more than 250% of the federal poverty level.
+(For 2021 health plans, that means a family of four in Washington can't earn more than $65,500 and an individual not more than $25,520.)
 If you think you may qualify, look carefully at costs for the silver plans available at Washington Healthplanfinder while you are shopping for coverage.

 Medicaid.
-If your income is very low, you may qualify for free or low-cost coverage through Medicaid in Washington.
+If your income is very low, you may qualify for free or low-cost coverage through Apple Health in Washington.

 For more information, see Ways to Save Money on Obamacare in Washington.

-7. Insurers aren't selling short-term insurance plans in Washington.
+6. Insurers don't sell short-term insurance plans in Washington.